 A Spring CSA often seems much like a Winter one.
 There’s a great assortment of greens, turnips, and radishes.
-Granted the greens and turnips are baby ones instead of the turnip I got that was as big as my head.
+Granted, the greens and turnips are baby ones, unlike the turnip I got that was as big as my head.
 Make life easy and turn your CSA into a quick meal by making this Potato Turnip Soup with Spring Greens Pesto.

 I love making pesto, especially with all the greens that come in my CSA box.
 The pesto in the photos is made with collard greens, but it would work with kale, arugula, and other greens.

 You can do the soup without the pesto, but I have to tell you that you’ll be missing out on the best part.

 - 1 sprigs rosemary, 2 to 3 inch or ½ teaspoon ground